SinghTushar20/Learn-to-Code/01-Basic Computer Science/Assembly/Readme.md

 ## Note

-- [] in assembly are used for dereferencing and is used for both data and bss variables
+- [] in assembly are used for dereferencing and is used with pointers.

-- [] are not used with registers
+## Addressing Mode

+- The only way to access memory is with the brackets ([]'s).
+Omitting the brackets will not access memory and instead obtain the address of the item.